Pit Droid (DUM-series)

 Physical Description

-Pit Droid chassis are Diminutive — roughly 1.2m tall (small enough to fit into engine compartments and crawl spaces no humanoid can access).
+Pit Droid chassis are Small — roughly 1.2m tall (small enough to fit into engine compartments and crawl spaces no humanoid can access).
 The frame is multi-jointed with multiple gripper-fingered hands; the cranial unit features a distinctive elongated triangular "nose" plate that conceals the fold-up trigger, flanked by twin photoreceptors.
 Plating is unpainted bare metal or rust-orange in default factory configuration, though most working Pit Droids accumulate paint-marks, grease stains, and shop-floor decorations over their service lives.
 The signature folding ability collapses the chassis into a 30cm cube via a spring-loaded internal mechanism — fully reversible, no damage to the unit.